Duration: 1 August 2016 - 31 August 2017

 - One Supervisor for each unit (2 in total) to supervise the situation on the spot and coordinate the provision of information in languages that migrants can understand.

 - Three Information Officers (6 in total) to offer information on rights and obligations of TCNs who have just arrived in the country through the blue borders and are being transferred to the Reception & Identification Center (RIC) in order to be registered, screened and provided with any necessary psychological and medical assistance.
-Information include their right to apply for international protection, as well as their right to voluntarily return to their country of origin.
+Information includes their right to apply for international protection, as well as their right to voluntarily return to their country of origin.

 - Three Interpreters (6 in total) in Arabic, Farsi/Dari and Urdu as those are the main languages spoken by the majority of newly arriving migrants at the main entry points of Greece.